MOTORSLICE: How to Clear Canal and Falls – Chapters 2-3

 Common mistakes that slow down both chapters

-• Trying to raw-jump everything: if a platform looks just barely too far, it probably is.
-Check for a side wall, crack, pole, or drop route first.
+• Trying to raw-jump everything: if a platform looks just barely too far, it is.
+Look for an orange wall, beam or pole and motorslice across instead.

 F